controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 }

-As we can see, in this example we only display the data through the serial port.
-It is up to you to adapt these demo functions to your hardware and project.
+As we can see, in this example all we do is display the data on the serial port.
+It’s up to you to adapt these demo functions to your hardware and project.

-We have finished with the backend part, now let’s go to the front part.
-Here we will use our well-known VueJS for the client application, combined with the Material Design CSS that we saw in this post.
+We have finished with the backend part, now let’s move on to the frontend part.
+Here we will use our already familiar VueJS for the client application, combined with the Material Design CSS we saw in this entry.

 <!doctype html>